Faculty Bios

 IU email: srbanger@iu.edu

-Simon Boysen is a Freshman Music Education student studying with Richard Seraphinoff.
-He is originally from North Bend Washington, and went to Mount Si High School.
-During high school he participated in numerous honor bands, Including the Western International Band Clinic, All-State and All-Northwest, and the Marrowstone Music Festival.
-As a soloist, he has performed at Washington state Solo and Ensemble three times, earning a superior rating each time.
-His notable teachers include Mike Simpson, John Turnamn, and Jenna Breen.
-Outside of music, Simon enjoys poetry, and the outdoors spending a lot of time hiking in the Snoqualmie Valley.
+Simon Boysen is a Sophomore Music Education major studying with Richard Seraphinoff.
+He is originally from North Bend Washington and went to Mount Si High School.
+During high school he participated in numerous honor bands, including the Western International Band Clinic, All-State and All-Northwest, and the Marrowstone Music Festival.
+His notable teachers include Mike Simpson, John Turman, and Jenna Breen.
+Since coming to IU, Simon has enjoyed preforming with various chamber ensembles, like the Big Red Horn Club where he works as the librarian.
+Outside of music, Simon enjoys poetry, coffee, and the outdoors.

 IU email: sboysen@iu.edu